syncfusion-content/winui-docs/winui/DataGrid/Unbound-Rows.md

 {% endhighlight %}
 {% endtabs %}

-## Customize the unbound row’s behavior
+## Customize the Unbound row’s behavior

 SfDataGrid allows you to customize the operations like key navigation and UI related interactions by overriding the corresponding renderer associated with the unbound row cell.
 Each renderer have set of virtual methods for handling the behaviors.
 Creating new renderers also supported.